esphome/esphome-docs/components/remote_receiver.rst

   - **nexa**: Decode and dump Nexa (RF) codes.
   - **panasonic**: Decode and dump Panasonic infrared codes.
   - **pioneer**: Decode and dump Pioneer infrared codes.
+  - **pronto**: Print remote code in Pronto form.
+Useful for using arbitrary protocols.
   - **raw**: Print all remote codes in their raw form.
-Useful for using arbitrary protocols.
+Also useful for using arbitrary protocols.
   - **rc5**: Decode and dump RC5 IR codes.
   - **rc_switch**: Decode and dump RCSwitch RF codes.
   - **samsung**: Decode and dump Samsung infrared codes.